SAP/fundamental-tools/doc/app.md

 ## Why Conventions?

 - By factors less code
-- Convention copy & adapt is a way more effective then learning, configuring and modifying any "wizzard" or generator output like "master/detail", doing the same.
+- Copy & adapt instead of "wizzards" configurations and adaptations
-- Diverse functional/visual requirements are hard to cover by generic framework, wizzard, generator ...
+- Diverse functional/visual requirements are hard to cover by generic frameworks and generators
-- The model works the same way with any ui framework.
-Mostly used with standards-based [Aurelia](https://aurelia.io/), which is
+- The model works the same way with any ui framework and set of ui components.
+Developer stays in full control of ui components and how ABAP context is injected and used in them
-  - Also conventions based, easy to learn
-  - Practically invisible in applications so that developers can focus on application, not the framework
-  - Support other ui frameworks' templating systems
 - Don't like conventions?
 Frame your conventions into your owm framework, always staying in full control.

 ## Technical Landscape